sarojmaharana1980/KPMG-Tech-Challenge/Challenge-2/README.md

 ###Approach to this challenge

-Introduced a 'go' script which will fetch the metadata of a EC2 instance by passing (ami-id)from AWS and returned data is presented json format
+Introduced a 'go' script which will fetch the metadata of a EC2 instance from AWS and returned data is presented json format

+Go language is prefered for this challenge as it provides  faster execution and easy to learn

 For whole meta data of EC2 instance run
 ````